-Sexual harassment, sexual misconduct, and interpersonal violence: The following statement is adapted from the Stearns Center for Teaching and Learning.
-As a faculty member and designated "Responsible Employee," I am required to report all disclosures of sexual assault, interpersonal violence, stalking, sexual exploitation, and retaliation to Mason's Title IX Coordinator per university policy 1412.
-If you wish to speak with someone confidentially, please contact one of Mason's confidential resources, such as the Student Support and Advocacy Center at 703-380-1434, Counseling and Psychological Services at 703-993-2380, Student Health Services, or Mason's Title IX Coordinator at 703-993-8730 or via email at titleix(@gmu.edu).
+Sexual harassment, sexual misconduct, and interpersonal violence: As a faculty member and designated "Responsible Employee," I am required to report all disclosures of sexual assault, interpersonal violence, and stalking to Mason's Title IX Coordinator per university policy 1412.
+If you wish to speak with someone confidentially, please contact the Student Support and Advocacy Center (703-380-1434), Counseling and Psychological Services (703-993-2380), Student Health Services, or Mason's Title IX Coordinator (703-993-8730; titleix@gmu.edu).